 What kinds of projects have you been working on?

 We recently finished a digital marketing project for Katie Couric.
 She’s now on the board of a charter school in Harlem, Harlem Village Academies.
 They hired us to do a five-minute digital marketing piece on the school, which was really a very inspiring story.
+It was so inspiring that the idea come to my mind, the idea was to hire a cleaning service at http://www.thefloridamaids.com/.
 These are kids who are breaking down barriers every single day.
 To see the work that they’re doing, and the success that they’re having was really a lot of fun.
 I also do traditional documentaries.
 This past summer I was filming a documentary on fly-fishing for tarpon on the west coast of Florida.
 We were in Boca Grande for the month of June, and we were profiling a fellow by the name of Anton Barrington, who is a tarpon-fishing guide who was born and raised in South Africa.
 Tarpon fishing is all catch and release, so he’s playing a part in the conservation of these incredible fish that in their own right are a wonderful story.
 They can live to be 80 years old and grow to 200 pounds and are this kind of prehistoric blast from the past.
 I also just finished a one-hour documentary for PBS, this series that they do called Treasures of New York.

 What are the treasures in question?